Warning: This post contains spoilers for all of the Marvel Cinematic Universe films.

 The Avengers did not assemble when a terrorist kidnapped the president.
 They did not assemble when a sleeper Nazi organization infiltrated S.H.I.E.L.D.
 But they do assemble to go on a road trip to the ludicrously named country of Sokovia, where Loki’s scepter might be.
 Sure.

 Tony Stark and Bruce Banner use the Mind Stone to create an artificially intelligent being called Ultron and task him with keeping peace on earth.
 Ultron predictably turns homicidal.
-Ultron recruits Quicksilver—who is super fast—and Scarlett Witch—who has vague, ever-changing mind control and levitating powers.
+Ultron recruits Pietro Maximoff (Aaron Taylor-Johnson)—who is super fast—and Wanda Maximoff (Elizabeth Olsen)—who has vague, ever-changing mind control and levitating powers.
 But the mutants later abandon Ultron and join the Avengers.

 The Avengers, undeterred by how badly the Ultron experiment went, create a new superhero using the Mind Stone and Tony’s A.I. assistant Jarvis.
-They name him Vision, and he has even vaguer powers than Scarlett Witch.
+They name him Vision (Paul Bettany), and he has even vaguer powers than Scarlett Witch.
 He’s maybe invincible?
 And also a ghost who can move through walls?

 Ultron develops an extremely convoluted plan to turn Sokovia into a meteor that will crash into earth.
 Together the Avengers destroy Ultron but also kill almost everyone in Sokovia.
 Quicksilver actually dies.
-Oh, also Hulk and Black Widow are in love now, which is outrageous.
-Cap and Black Widow forever.
+Oh, also Hulk and Black Widow are in love now, which is outrageous and dropped immediately in the next Avengers movie.